soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 ### Overview and Scope
 The SoilWise repository aims at merging and seamlessly providing different types of content.
 To host this content and to be able to efficiently drive internal processes and to offer performant end user functionality, different storage options are implemented.

-1. [A relational database management system](#postgresql-rdbms-storage-of-raw-and-augmented-metadata) for the storage of the core metadata of both data and knowledge assets.
+1. [A relational database management system](#postgresql-rdbms-storage-of-raw-and-augmented-metadata) for the storage of the core (raw and augmented) metadata of both data and knowledge assets.
-2. [A Triple Store](#virtuoso-triple-store-storage-of-swr-knowledge-graph) to store the metadata of data and knowledge assets as a graph, linked to soil health and related knowledge as a linked data graph.
+2. [A Triple Store](#virtuoso-triple-store-storage-of-swr-knowledge-graph) to store the metadata of data and knowledge assets as a graph, linked to soil health and related knowledge as a linked knowledge graph.
-3. [Git](#git-storage-of-code-and-configuration) for storage of user-enhanced metadata.
+3. [Git](#git-storage-of-code-and-configuration) for storing, versioning of software components, configurations and documentation.

 ### Intended Audience

-Storage is a backend component, therefore we only expect a maintenance role:
+Storage components are all backend components, therefore we only expect management / maintenance tasks:

 * **SWC Administrator** monitoring the health status, logs, signaling maintenance issues etc .
 * **SWC Maintainer** performing corrective / adaptive maintenance tasks that require database access and updates.